CarlaBuongiorno/MilestoneProject1/README.md

 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 ### Frameworks, Libraries & Programs Used
-- [Code Instutute](https://codeinstitute.net/) was the main source of information used to create this project.
 - [Balsamiq](https://balsamiq.com/) was used to create the [wireframes:](assets/wireframes/wireframes.pdf) during the design process.
 - [Bootstrap 4.6.0](https://www.bootstrapcdn.com/) This project uses Bootstrap to help with the responsiveness and styling of the website.
 - [Font Awesome](https://www.bootstrapcdn.com/fontawesome/) was used to add icons to the website for UX purposes